M-PAW/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+      I. is the function being called using "new" ?
+     II. is the finction called as a method such as obj.function?
+    III. is strict mode being used to conntrol its scope, if not then it's global (i.e. window) IV.
+Has it been called by one of the following: call(), apply(), or bind()?

 5. Why do we need super() in an extended class?

+    a.
+It's used to link to properties of the parent class and is required before "this" can be used in the extended class

 ## Project Set up